-Cities Uncovered – Glasgow versus Edinburgh
+Cities Uncovered – Edinburgh versus Glasgow

-The UK is awash with exciting food and wine hot spots, from Leeds and Liverpool, to Bristol and Brighton.
+The UK is awash with exciting food and wine hot spots, from Leeds and Liverpool, to Birmingham and Brighton.
 Whether you’re looking for a new site, a new job or simply a place to eat, drink and get inspired, follow our Cities Uncovered series for the inside scoop on the UK’s top foodie destinations.
 In this edition, we have the battle for Scotland’s food and drinks hub, with Edinburgh versus Glasgow.

 From Michelin stars to cocktail bars in Edinburgh